JLFFernandes/SIMPREDE/simprede-airflow/README.md

 ## Troubleshooting

 - If you encounter permission issues, ensure that the `AIRFLOW_UID` in the `.env` file is set correctly.
+- **Data Dependencies**: Some tasks may skip gracefully when no input data is available (e.g., export tasks when no disaster-related articles are found)
 - For other issues, check the logs in the `logs/` directory or via the Airflow web interface.

 ## Additional Notes

+- **Data Persistence**: All scraped data is automatically saved to the `./data/` directory on your host machine
 - The Google scraper is configured to run in headless mode by default.
 This can be changed in the `.env` file.
 - To update the Python dependencies, modify the `requirements.txt` file and rebuild the container.
+- **Data Location**: Check `./data/raw/`, `./data/structured/`, and `./data/processed/` for extracted files